vgupta1/EVA_CounterfactualAnalysis/README.md

 * clusteringLags.ipynb
 >This is Julia notebook that takes as input the file "new_auc3.csv" produced by @Kimon and solves a linear binary optimization problem to cluster countries based on the number of days their public information lags real-time data.

+* grey_ebpred.r
+* grey_arrivals.r
+> These two files produce counterfactual predictions of the prevalence and arrival rates from greylisted countries had they not been greylisted.
+They take as input OtherData/Xall.csv (which summarizes publicly reported metrics) and create the files grey_eb_preds.csv and grey_arrivs.csv respectively.

+* publicdata_efficacy.r
+> This file tries to predict privately observed prevalence rates using GBM on publicly reported metrics (summarized in OtherData/Xall.csv).
+It tests 5 models with varying features and reports the resulting ROC curves.

 ### Outputs